Rainier-PS/DogFace-PCB-Art/README.md

 ## Files Included

-- **`/screenshots`**: Contains schematic, layout, and 3D view images.
+- `/screenshots/`: Schematic, layout, and 3D preview images
-- **`/gerbers`**: Includes all Gerber and drill files for PCB fabrication.
+- `/gerbers/`: Gerber and drill files ready for manufacturing
-- **`.kicad_pcb` and `.kicad_sch`**: KiCad design files for editing or viewing the board.
+- `.kicad_sch` and `.kicad_pcb`: Editable KiCad design files
+- This `README.md`

 ---

 ## Slack Username

 `@your-slack-username`

 ---

 ## Reflections

-This is my first PCB project using KiCad!
-I learned a lot about:
-- Using a transistor to control motors
-- Making PCBs both functional *and* fun
+This is my first-ever PCB project, and I built it completely in KiCad.
+I challenged myself to combine functionality with personality by making a usable and fun keychain circuit.

+### What I Learned

+- How to use transistors to safely drive a motor
-- Creating a custom shape with DXF + Edge.Cuts
+- Creating expressive PCB art using DXF outlines
+- Designing within tight space constraints
-- Handling motor protection and power safely
+- Handling motor protection and flyback safely

 ### Challenges

-- Exporting a custom layout to the KiCad PCB editor
-- Fitting components without ruining the dog’s facial layout
+- Fitting all components onto the face without breaking the aesthetic
+- Making sure the vibration motor didn’t draw too much current
+- Finding the best placement for a keychain hole without interfering with traces

 ### Advice

-Start with a sketch, then plan your circuit around the art — not the other way around!
-And always check your clearances before placing mounting/keychain holes.
+- Start by drawing your shape first, then work the circuit into it
+- Test on a breadboard before soldering, especially with motors
+- Don’t forget to leave space around mounting or keychain holes

+---